 A Tale of Two Clauses: Privacy, Religion, and Constitutional Reason, 26 William & Mary Bill of Rights Journal ____ (forthcoming 2018), available here.

 Corporations, in Routledge Companion to Economic Theology” (Stefan Schwarzkopf, ed.) (forthcoming 2018).

 Jury Nullification: Features, Bugs, and the Possibility of Granular Law, 16 Law, Culture, and the Humanities (solicited essay for special section on jury nullification, edited by Austin Sarat) (forthcoming 2018).

-Scopes of Religious Exemption: A Normative Map, in Religious Exemptions (Oxford University Press, forthcoming 2017) (Papers from the 2015 Bowling Green Workshop in Applied Ethics and Public Policy on “The Scope of Religious Exemptions.”) (forthcoming), available here.
+Scopes of Religious Exemption: A Normative Map, in Religious Exemptions (Oxford University Press, forthcoming 2017) (Papers from the 2015 Bowling Green Workshop in Applied Ethics and Public Policy on “The Scope of Religious Exemptions.”)
+(2018), available here.

 Master Metaphors and Double Coding, 53 San Diego Law Review 53 (2016) (Symposium Issue on Law and Religion), available here.

 Foreword: On Religious Constitutionalism,16 Rutgers Journal of Law and Religion 460 (2015), available here.

 Judaism, Pluralism, and Constitutional Glare, Rutgers Journal of Law and Religion, 16 Rutgers Journal of Law and Religion 282 (2015) (Symposium Issue on “People of the Book: Judaism's Influence on American Legal Scholarship”), available here.

 Prayer is Serious Business: Reflections on Town of Greece, 15 Rutgers Journal of Law and Religion 611 (2014), available here and here.